[UPDATED] ANSI 105 & EN 388: Cut-Resistant Glove Standards Explained

 WHAT CUT-RESISTANT GLOVES DO I NEED?
 A QUICK GUIDE

-With so many options it can be hard to find the right one for your job.
-And since so many hand injuries occur as a result of matching the wrong glove to the application – or just simply not wearing them at all – it’s important to make sense of your choices.
+With so many options, it can be hard to find the right glove for your particular job.
+And since so many hand injuries result from pairing the wrong glove to the application—or just simply not wearing them at all—it’s important to make sense of your choices.

 UNDERSTANDING GLOVE MATERIALS

-What are your gloves are made of?
-Materials make the difference – in terms of comfort and protection.
-If the gloves you’re wearing are itchy, hot, uncomfortable or don’t breathe, you’re not going to want to wear them for an entire shift, and then what’s the point?
+What are your gloves made of?
+Materials truly make the difference in terms of comfort and protection.
+If the gloves you’re wearing are itchy, hot, uncomfortable or don’t breathe, you’re not going to want to wear them for an entire shift—and then, what’s the point?

 There are a wide variety of cut-resistant materials on the marketplace today.
-Some gloves are made with para-aramid materials like Kevlar, others get their cut-resistant properties from a high-performance polyethylene (HPPE) or PVA yarns, while some are made from fiberglass or steel fiber-reinforced materials.
+Gloves can achieve cut-resistance through a wide range of options, such as high-performance polyethylene (HPPE) or PVA yarns, heat-resistant aramid fiber or ultra-strong tungsten.
+Other common cut-resistant knits include fiberglass or steel fiber-reinforced materials.

-For knit gloves – TenaLux™ yarn is a newcomer to the knit gloves marketplace and it’s incredibly breathable and even feels cool to the touch when worn.
-This new fiber also offers ANSI cut level 4 protection without the irritating fiberglass or steel fibers of other traditional cut-protective gloves.
+For knit gloves, TenaLux™ yarn is a newcomer to the marketplace.
+It’s incredibly breathable and even feels cool to the touch when worn.
+This unique fiber delivers ANSI cut level 4 protection without the irritating fiberglass or steel fibers found in more traditional cut-protective gloves.

-For cut-and-sew gloves – Armortex® is another cut-resistant material option combining Kevlar® and polyethylene (PE) fibers.
-A common complaint among cut-resistant cut-and-sew gloves is a loss of dexterity, but when Amortex® is combined with ballistic nylon or leather, it provides a durable, comfortable and super-protective glove that helps you maintain tactile control.
+For cut-and-sew gloves, Armortex is another cut-resistant material option combining Kevlar and polyethylene (PE) fibers.
+A common complaint among cut-resistant cut-and-sew gloves is loss of dexterity.
+When Amortex is combined with ballistic nylon or leather, it makes for a durable, comfortable and super-protective glove that helps you maintain tactile control.